Premium-rate telephone number: Vietnam

-Premium rate numbers start with 1900; they usually serve call-in customers but in some cases they will also receive premium rate SMS.
+In Vietnam, premium rate numbers start with 1900; premium rate SMS have 4 digits starting with 4,5,6,7,8 and the 2nd digit decides the price (except 1400 - 1409 with variable prices from 3000-18000 VND per sms, reserved for charity and 156, 5656, 1414 which are free).

 Taiwan

-Premium rate numbers start with 0203, 0204 and 0209.
+In Taiwan, premium rate numbers start with 0203, 0204 and 0209.

+Mongolia

+In Mongolia, premium rate numbers start with 1900.

 Europe

 In many European countries, such as France, Germany and the United Kingdom, it was common for organisations to operate customer service lines on premium-rate numbers using prefixes that fall outside the scope of the country's premium-rate number regulations.
 Therefore, in contrast to North America where customer service numbers are typically free of charge to the caller, consumers in Europe often used to pay a premium above the cost of a normal telephone call.
 The EU Consumer Rights Directive 2011/EU/83, which came into force on 13 June 2014, was intended to eliminate this pricing model, but the law's implementation and success varies widely from country to country.

+BEREC (Body of European Regulators for Electronic Communications) maintains a detailed list of the expensive telephone number prefixes used within EU member states and territories.

 Austria

-The 0900 prefix is used for premium rate numbers that charge per minute and the 0901 prefix is used for premium rate numbers that charge by call.
+In Austria, the 0900 prefix is used for premium rate numbers that charge per minute and the 0901 prefix is used for premium rate numbers that charge by call.
 For adult content the prefix is 0930 for per minute tariffs and 0931 for event based tariffs.

 Belgium

-Premium rate numbers in Belgium have the area codes 090x.
+In Belgium, premium rate numbers in Belgium have the area codes 090x.